 These data sets can’t be collected, processed, and stored by utilizing conventional tools due to their complicated nature and large sizes.

-There are special tools to assess and examine these big data stats.
+There are special tools to assess and examine these data sets.
 The most popular of these tools are NoSQL databases, Spark, and Hadoop.

 These tools allow you to gather various data types from multiple sources like web services, digital media, machine log data business apps, etc.

-Here we’ll highlight some awesome statistics associated with big data and learn about its importance in the current world.
+Here we’ll highlight some of the most important big data statistics for 2023 and learn about its importance in the world today.

 Let’s dive in.

 Key Big Data Statistics 2023

 - In 2022 the global big data industry is worth $274.3 billion.